nicolasmray/nicolasmray/README.md

 <h1 align="center">Hi 👋, I'm Nicolas Ray</h1>
 <h3 align="center">A passionate developer from Argentina</h3>

+Full Stack Developer specialized in Back-end, with a background in customer service, business, and finance.
+Proficient in Agile methodologies, Git, data structures, algorithms, and CSS frameworks.
+Experience in Front End, Back End development, and data architecture using JavaScript, SQL, React, Redux, Node, Express, Sequelize, and Tailwind.
+Advanced level of English.

 - 🌱 I’m currently learning **JavaScript**

 - 📫 How to reach me **nicolas.mray@gmail.com**